jonathanandrewsuk/cradl/docs/roadmap.md

 ### Client Feedback

-* Begin testing Users & KYC with small number of early adopting clients, this could be within their staging environment.
+* Begin testing Users & KYC with small number of early adopting clients, this could be within their staging environment
 * Any changes/feedback should be considered for future work. e.g Is the documentation provided comprehensive enough?
-* Begin to develop migration plan for existing clients
+* Begin to develop migration plan for existing clients.

 ### Iterative Cycles - Accounts & Payments

 * Bring up other endpoints in a similar fashion, getting basic functionality live and testing with key clients.
-* Perform integration testing for more advanced tasks e.g adding KYC to a User.
+* Perform integration testing for more advanced tasks e.g adding KYC to a User

 </div>